 - Check the box next to the data you wish to decrypt

 - Enter your Master Key (this is the prerequisite for your data to be truly safe—No way around it)

 Your Master Key is a sequence of characters that you created and that you and only you know.
 It is used to decrypt the sensitive data stored in your Managers.
 You are its only guardian, we truly have no access to it (and therefore can’t misuse it or put it at risk), so make sure to keep it safe and not lose it or your encrypted data would stay in gibberish form forever.
 The good news is this is the only password you now need to remember!

-Encrypting collected data will only encrypt the data stored in your Data Manager, NOT the data collected and stored by the websites you were visiting.
+Encrypting data left online will only encrypt the data stored in your Data Manager, NOT the data collected and stored by the websites you were visiting.